steebchen/prisma-client-go/README.md

 **NOTE: Currently, Photon Go is still under heavy development and in an experimentation phase.
 It's a prototype, and there can and will be breaking changes.
 Photon Go is unstable and there is no ETA for general availability yet.**

+We recommend to read the [current caveats](#caveats) (which are planned to be fixed before we make a stable release).

 ## Setup

 The Photon Go setup has a few caveats due to Prisma Framework being in an alpha state at this time.
 You can already use Photon Go, but it means you have to take a few extra steps.
 This will not be required anymore in future releases.

 1) Install the Prisma CLI (requires Node.JS/npm)

+    Note: We're aware that this step probably doesn't fit in your workflow, but currently due to our architecture at Prisma it is required.
+It's planned to get rid of this step soon, just like you'd expect.

     ```
     npm i -g prisma2
     ```